kojak/autom8/README.md

 Kojak - "Koji in a box"
 =======================

-Kojak is fully integrated DevOps pipeline that uses Openshift Origin and Fabric8 to deploy applications in the cloud.
+Kojak is fully integrated DevOps circuit that uses Openshift Origin and Fabric8 to deploy applications in the cloud.

 ![GitHub Logo](/slides/00.png)